TelloVilla/FindSimilarSentencesDocsAddon/README.md

 # FindSimilarSentencesDocsAddon
-An add-on for google docs to find similar sentences in a document and highlight them
+An add-on for google docs to find similar sentences in a document and highlight them in random matching colors